GREEN CARD BASED ON APPROVED STATUS

 Can I leave the country while my adjustment is pending?

-Yes, but only if you have received advance parole (referred as a travel document).
-Once you eligible to apply for an adjustment of status, You can apply for advance parole with form I-131 at the same.
+Yes, but only if you have received advance parole (referred to as a travel document).
+Once you are eligible to apply for an adjustment of status, You can apply for advance parole with form I-131 at the same.
 Once their travel documents are approved, even with pending adjustment applications, you be able to travel (as long as their adjustments remain pending).

 Here’s how long it typically takes:

-• If you in the U.S. and your spouse is U.S. citizen, waiting time about 10–14 months and between 12-18 months if You currently abroad.
+• If you are in the U.S. and your spouse is a U.S. citizen, the waiting time is about 10–14 months and between 12-18 months If You are currently abroad, it takes longer for Green Card holder’s spouses: approximately 30–38 months if in the U.S and 23–32 months via Consular processing.

 How much does it cost to get a green card?

-Contact Attorney J.Greenberg
+Contact Attorney Igor Litvak

 Call today for a consultation